 The ancients called the necropolis Ta-Set-Neferu – The Place of Beauty.
 The burial ground is about one kilometer northwest of Medinet Habu.

 During Ernesto Schiaparelli's excavations (1903-1905) discovered approx. 80 tombs carved into the rocky slope with numerous chambers and corridors, the walls of which are covered with paintings and bas-reliefs.
 The first grave was QV38, belonging to Queen Satre, consort of Ramesses I..
 Several graves are in good condition, but most of it has been destroyed, because they were used as sheep barracks.
 The best known and undoubtedly the most beautiful is the QV66, tomb of Queen Nefertari.
-Beautiful decorations have been preserved in several tombs of the princes, like for example. in owned by Amonherchepszef (QV55) i Chaemuaseta (QV44), two sons of Ramesses III.
+Beautiful decorations have been preserved in several tombs of the princes, like. in owned by Amonherchepszef (QV55) i Chaemuaseta (QV44), two sons of Ramesses III.
 There is also a beautiful tomb of Queen Titi from the 20th Dynasty in the necropolis (QV52) and Paraherunemefa.

 In the Valley of the Queens, you can visit three tombs (Titi, Amonherchepszef, Chaemuaset).